Grafton Elliot Smith: History

 In the age of Colonialism, hyperdiffusionism proved attractive, as it showed how missionaries, engineers and prospectors had spread civilisation all over the earth, as the colonial nations believed that they were doing themselves.

 Later on, hyperdiffusionism supplied a single simple explanation of the complex process of neolithisation that made it attractive to amateur archaeologists worldwide.
 It could be used to retain a Eurocentric view on history in the face of increasing evidence for impressive autochthonous development, such as in Zimbabwe (Great Zimbabwe), Polynesia (Easter Island), and Micronesia (Nan Madol on the island of Pohnpei).

 Now, it is widely believed that the megalithic graves of Britain, Ireland, France, Portugal, the Netherlands, Denmark, northern Germany, and Poland are much older than the Egyptian pyramids, and the Mesoamerican pyramids are more recent and considered to be local cultural innovations.

 Private life

 His father had migrated to New South Wales from London.
 He had attended a working men's college under John Ruskin and later became a teacher and headmaster in Grafton, New South Wales.
 His older brother (Stephen H. Smith) was later Director of Education in New South Wales; his younger brother (Stewart Arthur Smith) was Acting Professor of Anatomy at the University of Sydney.

 He married Kathleen Macreadie in 1902 just before moving to Cairo.
 During his time in London, he lived variously in Hampstead, Gower Street, and at Regent's Park.
-During his London years, he became a friend of Dr. W. H. R. Rivers.
+During his London years, he became a friend of W. H. R. Rivers.

 Smith's youngest son, Stephen Smith, died in an accident in 1936.
 Smith spent his final year in a nursing home in London.

 Grafton Smith died on New Year's Day 1 January 1937 at Broadstairs in Kent.